-- (5) The DIME fees do not apply if the parties have agreed on the DIME physician and fee pursuant to section 11-4(A)(2)(a)(i). - (B) The Division will attach an invoice for the base DIME fee to the DIME physician confirmation issued pursuant to section 11-4(A)(6).
+- Less than two years after the date of injury and/or less than three body regions: \$1,000; - (2) Two or more years but less than five years after the date of injury and/or three or four body regions: \$1,400; - (3) Five or more years after the date of injury and/or five or more body regions: \$2,000. - (4) The DIME fees do not apply if the parties have agreed on the DIME physician and fee pursuant to section 11-4(A)(2)(a)(i). - (B) The Division will attach an invoice for the DIME fee to the DIME physician confirmation issued pursuant to section 11-4(A)(6).
 The selected DIME physician shall receive the fee from the paying party prior to scheduling the examination unless the claimant has filed an indigent application pursuant to section 11-12.
-If such an application is filed the paying party shall submit the DIME fee within fourteen (14) days of the order on that application or within fourteen (14) days of the final DIME physician selection, whichever is later. - (C) The paying or requesting party shall, no later than fourteen (14) days prior to the scheduled examination, (1) submit payment for the additional record review fees to the DIME physician or (2) request a prehearing conference and notify via electronic mail all parties, the confirmed DIME physician, and the DIME Unit. - (1) The prehearing conference will be limited to disputes as to whether the medical records are (a) regarding the diagnosis, treatment, and evaluation of the claimant's work-related injury(ies) or disease(s), as well as relevant pre-existing condition(s), injury(ies), or disease(s); or (b) duplicative. - (2) No rescheduling or termination fees otherwise applicable under subsection (D) of this rule are payable if the rescheduling or termination was due solely to the payment of additional record review fees. - (D) Prior to the examination, the DIME may only be rescheduled by the requesting party or by order.
-The party responsible for the rescheduling (or the paying party when the indigent claimant is responsible for the rescheduling) shall submit the rescheduling fee, if applicable, to the DIME physician within ten (10) days of the defaulting event.
+If such an application is filed the paying party shall submit the DIME fee within fourteen (14) days of the order on that application or within fourteen (14) days of the final DIME physician selection, whichever is later. - (C) The DIME may only be rescheduled or terminated by the requesting party or by order.
+The party responsible for the rescheduling shall submit the rescheduling fee, if applicable, to the DIME physician within ten (10) days of the defaulting event.
 The requesting party shall reschedule the appointment after the physician receives this fee.
 Rescheduling of the DIME more than once requires a finding of good cause by an ALJ.
 The DIME rescheduling and termination fees shall be as follows (unless reduced by an ALJ upon a showing of good cause):